 They are unsupervised for less than 10 seconds.
 And it is the greatest 10 seconds of their lives so far.

 And so far this is the greatest family holiday I have been on.

 Because usually – and I know this makes me sounds terrible – I hate family holidays.

 I don’t ever feel like I really get a break and I spend most of the trip doing the same stuff I do at home.
 Except I’m somewhere else – somewhere less convenient.

 I think back to the first holiday we took as a family of five.
 My 3YO broke her arm within hours of arrival so we spent the first day and a half in hospital.
-A day later my son caught the flu.
+A day later my son came down with a fever.
 We were in paradise but we couldn’t leave our apartment.
 Not that it mattered as my daughter wasn’t able to get sand or water near her cast.
-And the next day she and her baby sister had the flu too anyway.
+And the next day she and her baby sister had a fever too anyway.
 Happy days!